The XL Instances and the CVRPLib Best Known Solution Challenge: Introduction

 \section{Introduction}

-The Capacitated Vehicle Routing Problem (CVRP), the first \cite{dantzig1959truck} and most canonical vehicle routing variant, is among the most widely studied problems in combinatorial optimization and operations research.
-Over the last decades, a large body of algorithmic research on the CVRP has been supported by publicly available benchmark instance sets.
-In 2014, Uchoa et al.~\cite{uchoa2017new} observed that the then-existing sets ABEFGMPT \cite{christofides1969algorithm,Fis94,ABBCNR95,rochat1995probabilistic,golden1998impact} were either: (i) too easy for the contemporary algorithms; (ii) too artificial; or (iii) too homogeneous, failing to capture the wide range of characteristics encountered in real-world applications.
-To address these limitations, they proposed the X set, composed of 100 instances ranging from 100 to 1{,}000 customers and carefully designed to provide a comprehensive and diverse experimental testbed. \begin{itemize} \item The X set, as well as all other major CVRP benchmark sets, was made available in the CVRPLib (\url{https://galgos.inf.puc-rio.br/cvrplib/}).
-This web repository includes a graphical visualization tool and maintains an updated Best Known Solution (BKS) for each instance. \item This set rapidly became the primary benchmark for evaluating new algorithms, both exact and heuristic, triggering extensive subsequent work.
-As of today, 61 out of the original 100 X instances have proven optimal solutions.
-The last improved BKS for an instance in that set was reported in June 2021. \item This set also served as the basis for the CVRP track of the 12th DIMACS Implementation Challenge (2021--2022) \cite{dimacs-cvrp-challenge}.
-The best CVRP heuristics available at that time, all based on classic OR techniques such as local search and metaheuristics, were evaluated and compared. \end{itemize}
+The capacitated vehicle routing problem (CVRP) \citep{dantzig1959truck}, the first and most canonical vehicle routing variant, is among the most widely studied problems in combinatorial optimization and operations research.
+For more than five decades, publicly available benchmark instances have played a central role in supporting algorithmic progress on this problem.
+In 2014, \citet{uchoa2017new} observed that the then-existing sets ABEFGMPT \citep{christofides1969algorithm,Fis94,ABBCNR95,rochat1995probabilistic,golden1998impact} had become either too easy for contemporary algorithms, too artificial, or too homogeneous to reflect the diversity of characteristics encountered in practice.
+To address these limitations, they introduced the X set, a collection of 100 instances ranging from 100 to 1{,}000 customers and designed to provide a diverse and comprehensive experimental testbed.

+The X set, together with the other major CVRP benchmark sets, was made available through CVRPLib (\url{https://galgos.inf.puc-rio.br/cvrplib/}), a public repository that provides visualization tools and maintains an up-to-date best-known solution (BKS) for each instance.
+It rapidly became the primary benchmark for evaluating both exact and heuristic CVRP algorithms, stimulating extensive subsequent research.
+Today, 61 of the 100 X instances have proven optimal solutions, and the last BKS improvement for this set was reported in June 2021.
+The X set also served as the basis for the CVRP track of the 12th DIMACS Implementation Challenge (2021--2022) \citep{dimacs-cvrp-challenge}, where leading CVRP heuristics of the time, all based on classical operations research techniques such as local search and metaheuristics, were evaluated and compared.